 Don’t take our word for it, look to internationally recognized independent agencies who have verified the burglar and fire protection our safes provide.
-Safe companies can create wonderful marketing language and hyped up videos suggesting how great their safes are, we prefer to establish the security of our safes through trustworthy third party verification.
-All our safes have received certification from Underwriter’s Laboratories (UL) for burglary protection and most have fire protection verification by either UL or ETL/Intertek.
+All of our custom safes have received certification from Underwriter’s Laboratories (UL) for burglary protection and most have fire protection verification by either UL or ETL/Intertek.

 You choose the level of security you want:

-UL TL15 Stealth – commercial level security for higher value collections or when you are likely to be targeted by a professional safe cracker; does not include fire protection
+UL TL15 Stealth – Commercial level security for higher value collections or when you are likely to be targeted by a professional safe cracker; does not include fire protection.
+Insurance companies typically will ensure up to $150,000 of inventory in a retail jewelry store.

 - Current security statistics suggest a typical home burglary is over in 5 – 10 minutes.